elutow/apio/docs/source/user_guide/project_commands/cmd_build.rst

 Show the yosys output of the command.

 .. option::
-    --verbose-arachne
+    --verbose-nextpnr

-Show the arachne output of the command.
+Show the nextpnr output of the command.

 .. note::